Make the Most of Spring Break with Kids: Activities & Time Together

-The weather doesn’t always make it easy, but frequent outdoor play is important.
+The weather doesn’t always make it easy, but frequent outdoor play is essential.

 Studies show that today’s children are spending far less time outdoors than previous generations.
-Studies also show that kids who play outside are smarter, happier, and have less attention-related problems.
+Studies also show that kids who play outside are smarter, happier, and have fewer attention-related problems.

 You can check out:

 - Explore the Best Parks & Trails around town